Workflows

 2. Set trigger

-KAWA Workflows support two trigger types.
+KAWA Workflows support three trigger types.
 Pick one in WHEN → Select a trigger.

 2.1 At a scheduled time